Master's Degree in Physical Education Teacher Education

 Physical Education Teacher Education (MAT)

-A licensure option in physical education is currently available through the Master of Arts in Teaching (M.A.T.) degree program in Instruction and Curriculum Leadership.
+A licensure option in physical education is currently available through the Master of Arts in Teaching (MAT) degree program in Instruction and Curriculum Leadership.
 The Licensure concentration is being offered in order to meet the ever-increasing demand from students entering the graduate program who wish to pursue a professional career in teaching.
-The option provides students with a foundation in Physical Education curriculum and instruction, combined with a theoretical understanding of assessment and personalized learning technologies within the specific content area.
-The program will prepare students for entry-level positions in K-12 public school districts as well as private schools.
+The option provides you with a foundation in Physical Education curriculum and instruction, combined with a theoretical understanding of assessment and personalized learning technologies within the specific content area.
+The program will prepare you for entry-level positions in K-12 public school districts as well as private schools.

 Please contact LaRuth Lofties in ICL with any questions regarding the MAT degree program.